Metrist-Software/product-docs/docs/agent-source-code.md

 ## Orchestration

-Based on monitor configurations maintained on the Metrist backend, the orchestrator will schedule runs of checks for certain monitors.
-It is configured with an instance id that allows the backend to keep track of when something was last run and one or more "run groups" that allow the backend to decide what monitors and checks are configured to run on that particular instance of the orchestrator.
+Based on monitor configurations maintained on the Metrist back-end, the orchestrator will schedule runs of checks for certain monitors.
+It is configured with an instance id that allows the back-end to keep track of when something was last run and one or more "run groups" that allow the back-end to decide what monitors and checks are configured to run on that particular instance of the orchestrator.

 When a monitor is up for its run, it is downloaded from a Metrist-managed S3 bucket so that the latest version of a monitor is always executed; it is then started and the monitor is expected to participate in a simple [procotol](docs/protocol.md) to exchange configuration data and have the orchestrator drive the monitoring code through the configured scenario.
-For every step, a timing is obtained and the orchestrator sends that back to the Metrist backend.
+For every step, a timing is obtained and the orchestrator sends that back to the Metrist back-end.

 ## In-process forwarding